Everest Base Camp Trek-14 Days

 This short yet scenic hike helps with acclimatization and gives us some of the most memorable mountain views of the trek.

-Max Altitude : Hotel Everest view ( 3,880m/12,730ft)
+Hotel Everest view ( 3,880m/12,730ft)

-Day 05: Trek to Tengboche from Namche Bazaar
+Day 5: Trek to Tengboche from Namche Bazaar (3,860 m / 12,664 ft), 5-6 hrs

 Today’s train has a mix of ups and downs starting with a descent and later climbing steadily towards Tengboche.
 The path can be rocky at times but the scenery keeps you going.

-We began the trek following the Dudh koshi River surrounded by beautiful views of the mountains.
+We began the trek following the Dudh Koshi River surrounded by beautiful views of the mountains.
 Along the way we pass through a peaceful rhododendron forest and arrive at Phungi Thenga, a great spot to take a break before starting the uphill climb.

 Overnight at a Guesthouse